di-wang/6300GroupProject/GroupProject/Docs/UseCaseModel.md

 * Requirements: The tournament manager can start the tournament.
 * Pre-conditions: House cut/Entry price/All player names have to be inputted.
 There are either 8 or 16 players.
 There is no ongoing tournament.
 * Post-conditions: Tournament is ongoing.
-* Scenarios: After tournament manager has inputted all required information and double checked the information.
+* Scenarios: After the tournament manager has inputted all required information and double checked the information.
 The tournament will start, the manager and player mode will show a match list.

 #### Input Tournament Information
 * Requirements: The tournament manager will enter the house cut.
 The tournament manager will enter the entry price.
 The tournament manager will enter all player usernames.
 When the tournament manager has entered the above information, the system will display, in addition to the player names, the potential prizes and profit.